 Chaplain Paul Ritter

 A licensed local pastor in the Virginia Conference of the United Methodist Church, Paul Ritter pastored churches, served as a volunteer chaplain, and also served as an emergency medical technician prior to beginning his work as chaplain at Augusta Correctional Center in March of 2012.
+He transferred to Keen Mountain mid 2017 where he continues his faithful service.
 Paul holds a B.A. in Religious Studies from Virginia Wesleyan College, a Master of Science in Patient Counseling from Virginia Commonwealth University (MCV Campus), and a Master of Divinity from The Wesley Theological Seminary in Washington, D.C.
 His hobbies include amateur radio, writing stories, linguistics/language studies (proficient in four languages), photography, music (choral, guitar and piano), and astronomy/aviation/space science.

 After serving as a church planter for 9 years and a pastor, Chaplain Paul Ritter began pastoring on the “inside” with GraceInside at Augusta Correctional Center in March of 2012.
 Perhaps it is no surprise that as a piano technician, Chaplain Ritter finds his philosophy in a contemporary Christian song by Steve Kemp, “Some people want to live within the sound of chapel bells.
 But I want to run a mission a yard from the gates of Hell.”
 As of the summer of 2017, Chaplain Ritter assumed the helm of Keen Mountain Correctional Center and is excited about this new chapter in ministry with GraceInside.